This being Sunday -- and my first Sunday back at the old blog in quite a while -- I thought I'd do a bit of cleaning up.

 One more positive change I wanted to mention, though, is a couple of new links in the 'Highlights' section of the sidebar.
 I mentioned quite a while back that I write periodically on the baseball 'n' humor site Bugs & Cranks.
 That's still true; they haven't fired me yet and the link -- should your peccadillos tend toward the tarred bat handles and the flashing leather, you filthy little minx, you -- remains available on the sidebar.

-It's now joined by two others.
-The first is a link to my profile on comedy site ZuG.com.
+It's now joined by two others, related to legendary comedy site ZuG.com.

 Frighteninger, perhaps.
 But clearer.)

-(And if you thought 'Zolton' was scary, then maybe don't click through to that one.
-Not if you enjoy sleeping at night or managing your dating site profile, anyway.)
+(And if you thought 'Zolton' was scary, then maybe feel lucky that article is lost to the ages.
+Lucky if you enjoy sleeping at night or managing your dating site profile, anyway.)